rockettheme/docs/Docs/hosting/phpbb.md

 One of the reasons for Linux's popularity is that, for providers, it is free.
 You do not have to buy a new license for every instance of Linux you run in your data center.
 It is clean, configurable, and can be managed without ever having to load a graphical user interface.
 These savings are often passed on to customers.

-In addition, you enjoy native support for a number of scripting languages including PHP, the language on which phpBB3 is built.
+In addition, you enjoy native support for a number of scripting languages including PHP, the language on which phpBB is built.

 #### Windows

 Windows is given a hard time for a number of reasons unrelated to actual server performance.
 Windows is actually a very capable server platform, especially if you need to run ASP or ASP.NET scripting.

-For the vast majority of phpBB3 applications out there, Linux is probably going to be your safest bet.
+For the vast majority of phpBB applications out there, Linux is probably going to be your safest bet.

 ### Apache Vs. NGINX Vs. IIS

-phpBB3's technical requirements include three different server technologies you can choose from.
+phpBB's technical requirements include three different server technologies you can choose from.
 Apache, NGINX, and Microsoft IIS are three of the most common server software solutions you will find listed in hosting provider's spec sheets.

 #### Apache

 Apache is by far the most popular Web hosting software currently being used.
 It can be run in a variety of forms on virtually any operating system (including OS X and Windows).

-Apache supports all of the technologies phpBB3 requires to function natively, and is quick and easy to set up via bundle software like MAMP, LAMP, and WAMP (listed above).
+Apache supports all of the technologies phpBB requires to function natively, and is quick and easy to set up via bundle software like MAMP, LAMP, and WAMP (listed above).

 #### Microsoft IIS7

 Microsoft's IIS server software is robust and capable.
 It is also the second most readily available hosting option aside from Linux-based Apache solutions.
 If you plan on running ASP or ASP.NET applications as part of your overall Web hosting needs, then this may well be the best option for you.
-You can run these through Apache with the help of extensions. phpBB3 does not require either to operate.
+You can run these through Apache with the help of extensions. phpBB does not require either to operate.

 #### NGINX